 1914 – 1917

-The 1914 logo was the first one looked similar to what we see today.
+The 1914 logo was the first one that looked similar to what we see today.
 It featured the red letter “A” inside the elongated “C” with a blue outline.
-There were actually three letters in the logo: A and double C, which stood for Athletique, Club, and Canadiens respectively.
+There were three letters in the logo: A and double C, which stood for Athletique, Club, and Canadiens, respectively.

 1918 – 1919

 In 1918, the white-scripted “H” for Hockey replaced the letter “A.” The change was linked to the purchase of the team by the club de Hockey Canadien, run by George Kennedy.
 The outer blue outline of the red letter “C” was removed, but the inner one remained.

 1920 – 1921

 The 1920 logo seemed to be the most experimental in franchise history.
 Bright red was changed to its darker shade.
 Letters “C” and “H” were scripted without outlines, which ultimately made the logo more symmetrical.

-The 1922 season was marked by the seventh change of the logo.
+The seventh change of the logo marked the 1922 season.
 This time, it was almost identical to the 1918 logo.
-There was the growth at the top-right corner of the “C”.
-The blue outline rounded the inner letter.
+There was the growth at the top-right corner of the “C.” The blue outline rounded the inner letter.

 1923 – 1925